Vitamin B12 and Folate

 - Reduced stomach acid production (stomach acid is necessary to separate B12 from the protein in food)

-- Pernicious anaemia , the most common cause of vitamin B12 deficiency.
+- An autoimmune disorder called pernicious anaemia, the most common cause of vitamin B12 deficiency.
 Normally a molecule called intrinsic factor is made by parietal cells that line the stomach.
 B12 binds to intrinsic factor in the stomach, and the resulting complex is absorbed in the small intestines (ileum).
 With pernicious anaemia, antibodies attack parietal cells, reducing intrinsic factor production, or attack intrinsic factor, blocking its action, in either case preventing the efficient absorption of B12.

-- Surgery that removes part of the stomach (and the parietal cells) or the intestines may greatly decrease absorption
+- Surgery that removes part of the stomach (and the parietal cells) or the intestines may greatly decrease absorption.
+This includes gastric banding procedures.

 - Crohns disease affecting the end of the small intestine (ileum)